Yuzuk1Shimotsuki/discord-app-2023/README.md

 ## What this bot can do right now?

-The bot has been already equipped with these functions:
+The bot has already been equipped with these functions:
-- ChatGPT with gpt4o
+- ChatGPT AI chatbot
 - Music player
 - Getting a discord user information or avatar
 - Banning users